JaredAhaza/Quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+#Objectives

+The main objectives of this project is to allow one to access a variety of quotes.
+Beside just viewing the quotes one is able to like the quotes, dislike the quotes, add a quote and even delete a quote

+#Deployment

+The project has been hosted on github and deployed online and can be accessed through the following link()

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.